Diving in the Derawan Islands: Best Dive Sites + Eco-Friendly Resorts

 With more than 460 species of corals and over 870 different fish recorded here, the diversity of marine life in the Derawan Islands is truly staggering.

-It’s the combination of currents flowing between the Java and Celebes Seas, plus a huge variety of different habitats, that allow such abundance to thrive.
+It’s the combination of currents flowing between the Java and Celebes Seas, plus a huge variety of different habitats, that allows such abundance to thrive.

 In addition to big icons such as giant sea turtles, manta rays and whale sharks, you may encounter pygmy seahorses, rare octopuses and exotic cuttlefish.
 Both thresher and tiger sharks have been observed while diving in the Derawan Islands, together with bumphead parrotfish and large schools of trevally.